A Review of Oscar Wilde’s The Soul of Man under Socialism- The Liberating Elegance of Individualism

 6. Emphasis on Individualism: Despite his socialist leanings, Wilde places a strong emphasis on individualism in the essay.
 He believes that true individualism can only flourish in a society free from the constraints of capitalism and materialism.

 7. Influence of Ruskin and Morris: Wilde was influenced by the ideas of John Ruskin and William Morris, both of whom were prominent figures in the Arts and Crafts Movement and advocates for social reform.
-Their ideas on the relationship between art, society, and labor helped shape Wilde’s own views on socialism and aesthetics.
+Their ideas on the relationship between art, society, and labor helped shape Wilde’s own views on socialism and aesthetics in The Soul of Man under Socialism.

 8. Relevance in Contemporary Discourse: Wilde’s arguments continue to be cited and debated by scholars, activists, and policymakers.